DarkArmy-ctf/ctf-writeups/vishwaCTF/Web/time-is-an-illusion.md

 print(max(t))

 ```
-* Manully run the script for each charater in final we get the kye as `KuKa9`
+* Manully run the script for each character > we get the kye to be `KuKa9`